-We’ll ask you to pay these fees on your statement.
-You’ll see them as part of the outstanding balance on your statement and on the Keebo app.
+You will be required to pay any fees which fall due as part of your monthly payment.
+You’ll see them as part of the outstanding balance on your monthly statement and on the Keebo App.

 If we need to apply a fee, we’ll include a notice in your next statement confirming this.

 We may also charge a fee to cover any losses or costs (which aren’t losses or costs set out above) which reasonably incur as a direct result of you breaking this agreement.
 These include our own administrative costs of dealing with the breach, as well as any costs we have to pay to other people, such as fees charged by a collection agency or a firm of solicitors.